ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 These set of variables specify the RHEL subscription details.
 This is sensitive data, and if you don't want to save it on disk, use environment variables `RHEL_SUBS_USERNAME` and `RHEL_SUBS_PASSWORD` and pass them to `terraform apply` command as shown in the [Quickstart guide](./quickstart.md#setup-terraform-variables).
+If you are using CentOS as the bastion image, then leave these variables as-is.

 ```
 rhel_subscription_username  = "user@test.com"